UPDATE: This online marketing post was first published on 15 June 2018 and updated on 4 October 2021.

 Email newsletters are a great way to keep your customers continually updated about new developments.
 You can periodically inform them about the latest trends in the industry.

 But newsletters are also a way to get customers to visit your website.
-Include summaries about new articles and blog posts on your website — with links to the specific pages that show the full article or post on your site.
+Include summaries about new articles and blog posts on your website — with links to the specific pages that show the full article on your site.

 4. Social media